zzc-1998/NR-3DQA/README.md

 # Paper
-This the code for "No-Reference Quality Assessment for Colored Point Cloud and Mesh Based on Natural Scene Statistics" and it is the point cloud version.
+This the code for "No-Reference Quality Assessment for 3D Colored Point Cloud and Mesh Models" and it is the point cloud version.
 The paper can be found here [http://arxiv.org/abs/2107.02041].

 # How to start with the code?